Pantropical Spotted Dolphin

 Quick Facts

-About The Species
+About the Species

 Pantropical spotted dolphins are found in all tropical and subtropical waters worldwide.
-These relatively small dolphins are quite social and often school with other dolphin species, including the rough-toothed dolphin, short-finned pilot whale, and spinner dolphin.
+These relatively small dolphins are quite social and often associate with other dolphin species, including the rough-toothed dolphin, short-finned pilot whale, and spinner dolphin.

 The tuna purse-seine fishery depleted the pantropical spotted dolphin population in the eastern tropical Pacific, and the northeastern offshore stock in the eastern tropical Pacific is considered depleted under the Marine Mammal Protection Act.
 All pantropical spotted dolphins are protected under the MMPA.